Ankit0592/Masterbot/DESIGN.md

 Dependency among two or more team members is another issue that software engineers face.
 When one member progresses on a particular user story and other members are concerned about it, there can be wastage of time if the status is not communicated immediately.
 Scrum call or email is useful here but it may take time to give update.
 A better approach would be to notify about the progress immediately to all the team members who are assigned sub tasks of the user story.
 Otherwise, completion of all sub tasks of a user story may take longer time due to gap in communication.

 ## Bot Description
-Our bot 'Master-Bot' creates tasks on JIRA and assigns them to team members based upon suggestions from JIRA.
-User needs to provide the task summary to the bot and JIRA provides the list of users who have worked on similar issues using the history of previous tasks.
-The bot can then create a task on JIRA based on the selection from the users list.
-This bot is a good solution to simplify the process of assigning the tasks by providing the right suggestions for whom to assign the task.
-It ensures that the task gets assigned to a person who has already worked on similar tasks and expedite the development of new task.
+Our bot 'Master-Bot' provides suggestions, creates issues on JIRA, and assigns them to team members depending on input from the user.
+User needs to provide the issue summary to the bot and the bot extracts a list of links of issues, similar to the current issue, from Jira.
+The bot can then create an issue on JIRA based on the issue number that the user selects.
+This bot is a good solution to simplify the process of assigning the issues by providing the right suggestions for whom to assign.
+It ensures that the task gets assigned to a person who has already worked on similar tasks and expedites the development of the new task.
+Also if the user has an issue number with him, he can provide this number to the bot and the bot will return a list of similar issues.
 Master-bot is an initiative aimed to boost the productivity of teams.

 This bot also notifies the team members whenever the state of a task changes on JIRA(In Progress, Done etc.) which is useful when different team members are working on subtasks within a task and their tasks have dependency on each other.

-Our bot belongs the category of Chatbot as the user provides the description of task to create and bot replies with the users list, then bot creates task on JIRA and assign task to appropriate team member.
+Our bot belongs the category of Chatbot as the user provides the description of task to create and bot replies with the issue list, then bot creates task on JIRA and assign task to appropriate team member (as decided by user).
 Also, bot triggers notification to team members whenever task state changes (when event occurs).

 ## Use Cases